As U.S. virus cases exceed 100,000, doctors decry scarcity of drugs and equipment

 Physicians have called particular attention to a desperate need for additional ventilators, machines that help patients breathe and are widely needed for those suffering from COVID-19, the respiratory ailment caused by the highly contagious novel coronavirus.

-Hospitals in New York City, New Orleans, Detroit and other virus hot spots also have sounded the alarm about scarcities of drugs, medical supplies and trained staff while the number of confirmed U.S. cases rose by 15,000 on Friday to just over 100,000.
+Hospitals in New York City, New Orleans, Detroit and other virus hot spots have also sounded the alarm about scarcities of drugs, medical supplies and trained staff while the number of confirmed U.S. cases rose by at least 16,000 for a second straight day on Friday to nearly 102,000.

-That was down slightly from more than 16,000 new cases reported on Thursday, the largest one-day U.S. surge to date, but kept the United States as the world leader in the number of known infections, having surpassed China and Italy on Thursday.
+That tally kept the United States as the world leader in the number of known infections, having surpassed China and Italy on Thursday.

 “We are scared,” said Dr. Arabia Mollette of Brookdale University Hospital and Medical Center in Brooklyn.
 “We’re trying to fight for everyone else’s life, but we also fight for our lives as well, because we’re also at the highest risk of exposure.”

-The United States ranked sixth in death toll among the hardest hit countries, with at least 1,605 lives lost as of Thursday evening, marking the first time the country had recorded more than 300 deaths in a single day, according to a Reuters tally of official data.
-Worldwide, confirmed cases rose above 576,000 with 26,455 deaths, the Johns Hopkins Coronavirus Resource Center reported.
+The United States ranked sixth in death toll among the hardest hit countries, with at least 1,606 lives lost as of Thursday evening, marking the first time the country had recorded more than 300 deaths in a single day, according to a Reuters tabulation of official data.
+Worldwide, confirmed cases rose above 593,000 with 27,198 deaths, the Johns Hopkins Coronavirus Resource Center reported.

 Even as hospital patient numbers steadily climbed, shortages of key medical supplies abounded.